HireAbo/awesome-interview-questions-5000-jobs/Library and Information Science/Archiving/Special Collections Archivist.md

 Welcome to the Special Collections Archivist Interview Preparation !
 This resource is designed to help you ace your Special Collections Archivist interviews with confidence.

+Library and Information Science is a field that focuses on the management and organization of information resources in libraries, archives, and other information organizations.
+Within this field, one specialized area is Archiving, where professionals work to preserve and provide access to valuable and unique materials for research and cultural purposes.
+A crucial role within Archiving is that of a Special Collections Archivist.
+As a Special Collections Archivist, individuals are responsible for acquiring, appraising, arranging, describing, and preserving rare and unique materials, such as manuscripts, photographs, maps, and audiovisual materials.
+They also play a vital role in promoting these collections, facilitating research access, and curating exhibitions to increase public engagement with these valuable resources.

 ## 🚀 Overview

 Whether you're a seasoned Special Collections Archivist or just starting in the field, this repository is tailored to enhance your interview readiness.
 We've curated a set of sample questions commonly asked in Special Collections Archivist interviews to help you prepare and succeed.